 For users who don’t have a smartphone, Talk & Text Packs can offer better value.
-They do this by replacing the data allowance with some additional minutes.
-For instance, the £10/month Talk & Text Pack gives you 250 minutes and unlimited texts (this is 100 minutes more than on the £10 Everything Pack).
+They do this by replacing the data allowance with some additional minutes to use every month.
+For instance, the £12.50/month Talk & Text Pack gives you 500 minutes and unlimited texts.
+You’ll also get a token allowance of 10MB of data (0.01GB).

-For light users, there’s a £1/week Talk & Text pack giving you 25 minutes and 50 text messages.
+For light users, EE has a £1/week Talk & Text pack giving you 25 minutes and 50 text messages.

 The following table shows EE’s current line-up of Talk & Text packs: